ermiasgelaye/python-api-challenge/README.md

 ### <a name="(#Latitude_vs._Temperature_Plot"></a>Latitude vs. Temperature Plot
 ![Latitude vs. Temperature Plot](WeatherPy/output_data/latitude_vs_temperature.png)

+The above scatter plot showcase the relationship between Latitude at x-axis vs Max Temperature (F) at the y-axis.
+This result indicates that there is a higher temrature for the cities that found near to the equater (Latitude 0),however when you go farther from the equator towrads to the north and soutt the temprature will decrease.

 ### <a name="Humidity_(%)_vs._Latitude"></a>Humidity (%) vs. Latitude
 ![Humidity (%) vs. Latitude](WeatherPy/output_data/latitude_vs_humidity.png)

+The above scatter plot displayed the relationship between Humidity (%) vs. Latitude.
+From this result we can infer that humidity is fairly distributed troughout the plot, so we can say that high humidity occer for both cities found farther or near to the equator.

 ### <a name="#Cloudiness_(%)_vs._Latitude"></a>Cloudiness (%) vs. Latitude
 ![Cloudiness (%) vs. Latitude](WeatherPy/output_data/latitude_vs_cloudiness.png)

+The above scatter plot showed that the relationship between the cities cloudness, and latitude.
+From this result we can tell that the data is evenly distributed, and there is no difference in Cloudiness when the cities farther or nearer to the equater(Latitude 0)

 ### <a name="#Wind_Speed_(mph)_vs._Latitude"></a>Wind Speed (mph) vs. Latitude

 ![Wind Speed (mph) vs. Latitude](WeatherPy/output_data/latitude_vs_wind_speed.png)

+The above scatter plot showed the relationship between wind speed (mph), and latitude.
+The plot displayed the lower wind speed when the cities closer to the equater (latitude 0) and somehow the wind speed increase for the cities farther from the equater.

 A linear regression was conducted on each relationship, only this time separating them into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude):

 ### <a name="#Northern_Hemisphere_Temperature_(F)_vs._Latitude"></a> Northern Hemisphere - Temperature (F) vs. Latitude
 ![Northern Hemisphere - Temperature (F) vs. Latitude](WeatherPy/output_data/Northern_Hemisphere_Max_lat_lin.png)

+The above plot is a linear regression model between Maximum tempreture and latitude.
+The result from the data showed that there is a strong, negative correlation between between Maximum tempreture and latitude.
+These means when we go farther away from the equater(latitude 0) the maximum Temperature (F) will decrease.

 ### <a name="#Southern_Hemisphere_Temperature_(F)_vs._Latitude"></a> Southern Hemisphere - Temperature (F) vs. Latitude
 ![Southern Hemisphere - Temperature (F) vs. Latitude](WeatherPy/output_data/southern_Hemisphere_Max_lat_lin.png)

 ### <a name="Northern_Hemisphere_Humidity_(%)_vs._Latitude"></a> Northern Hemisphere - Humidity (%) vs. Latitude
 ![Northern Hemisphere - Humidity (%) vs. Latitude](WeatherPy/output_data/Northern_Hemisphere_Humidity _Latitude_Linear.png)
 ### <a name="Southern_Hemisphere_Humidity_(%)_vs._Latitude"></a> Southern Hemisphere - Humidity (%) vs. Latitude